bookercodes/booker.codes/works/scrimba-blog.md

 > Scrimba mainly offer beginner courses.
 I learned leaners at this stage don't need beginner courses and were unlikely to convert.

-> Besides, we were competing with Indeed, GlassDoor, and other websites who have much better data and stories to tell around these subjects.
+> Besides, we were competing with Indeed, GlassDoor, and other websites who have much better data and stories to tell around these subjects instead of focusing on our own advantages.

 > That's when I pivoted to the `learn web development` vertical, where we address questions learners have at the _beginning_ of their journey.